Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 If you want to change the default SSH port in Ubuntu, perform the following steps with root privileges:

-- Open the /etc/ssh/sshd_config file and locate the line:
+- Open the /etc/ssh/sshd_config file with the following command:

+> nano /etc/ssh/sshd_config

+Locate this line:

 ```none
 #Port 22